 - Shortness of breath

-Any long-lasting or persistent chest pain could be a sign of a heart attack, so it's important to take it seriously and call 911 if you experience chest pain.
+Any long-lasting or persistent chest pain could be a sign of a heart attack, so it's important to take it seriously and call 911 or emergency services if you have chest pain.

 When to see a doctor